 10.2.
 Ensure that the content can be read when images are turned off

 When images are turned off, the content of the page should remain visible and readable.
-No information should be lost and there should be sufficient contrast between the foreground and background.
+No information must be lost and there must be sufficient contrast between the foreground and background.

-In other words, all the content should be visible and readable:
+In other words, all the content must be visible and readable:

 - Even when CSS images are turned off for the page.

 - Even when HTML images are replaced with their

 Whenever text is placed over a background image, make sure to provide an alternative background color that will ensure text readability in the absence of the background image.